 - No social features or community validation

-- No film logging or viewing history
+- No movie logging or viewing history

 - Newer system — less battle-tested than MovieLens algorithms